 For Opera Queensland, she has sung Amelia in Un ballo in maschera and Rosalinde in Die Fledermaus; for SOSA – Minnie in La fanciulla del West and The Countess in Le nozze di Figaro.

 On the concert platform, Jacqueline has appeared as soloist with the Queensland, Adelaide and Tasmanian Symphony Orchestras.
 She recently took the soprano solos in Beethoven’s Symphony No. 9 for the 40th Anniversary celebrations of the Sydney Opera House and sang Verdi’s Requiem in Brisbane.

-In 2014/2015, Jacqueline Mabardi returns to Opera Australia for performances as Tosca in Melbourne and Sydney.
+In 2015, Jacqueline Mabardi returned to Opera Australia for performances as Tosca and as Elisabetta in Don Carlos.